 Now more than ever, it’s important for student success staff to connect with their students on a personal level and provide individualized support calibrated to the needs of each student.
 The right technology solution enables staff to move from transactional to transformational support.
 By creating efficiencies that allow them to focus less on tasks and processes, student success professionals have more time to get to know the student in front of them.

-Juan Gilberto Garcia, Jr., Associate Vice President for Student Success at Texas A&M International University (TAMIU), believes we can only offer the kind of support students need when staff has time to build relationships with them.
+Juan Gilberto Garcia, Jr., Vice President of Enrollment Management at Texas A&M International University (TAMIU), believes we can only offer the kind of support students need when staff has time to build relationships with them.
 Garcia recognizes technology as a powerful tool to reduce time spent on the transactional aspects of advising and increase time focusing on students.

 Through an innovative early registration program for first-year students and the strategic use of the Civitas Learning conflict-free scheduling capabilities, TAMIU experienced a 4% lift in retention from fall 2019 to fall 2020.
 And a 5% lift in four-year graduation rates for the Class of 2017—the first class whose entire TAMIU experience incorporated these approaches.
 In just one year, TAMIU realized gains typically expected within ten years.

 Early Registration Events Start First-Year Students Off Right

 TAMIU’s first-year class has a unique profile that influences how the university recruits and onboards new students.
 Approximately 80% of incoming first-year students come from regional high schools within a 90-mile radius of the university.
 This proximity allows TAMIU recruiters to visit regularly and cultivate more direct relationships with prospective students.